zuozhenggh/learning-library/sprints/oci/sprint-create-qs-policies/sprint-create-qs-policies.md

 ## Create a dynamic group and a Dynamic Group Access Policy for your Query Service Project

 Before you can create and use a Query Service project, your tenancy must have a dynamic group that contains the project you will create and the policies granting the project access to resources it needs.
-The dynamic group containing the project must have read access on the Data Catalog instance that it will reference.
-In addition, the dynamic group containing the project must have read access to the buckets that contain the data to be queried using the Query Builder in the Query Service project.
+The dynamic group containing the project must have manage access on the Data Catalog instance that it will reference.
+In addition, the dynamic group containing the project must have manage access to the buckets that contain the data to be queried using the Query Builder in the Query Service project.

 >**Note:** Optionally, if you want to store your query results in Object Storage buckets, the dynamic group that contains the project must have read and write access to those buckets.